Arize-ai/phoenix/docs/concepts/langchain-and-llamaindex-traces.md

 ```

 The example above instantiates the Phoenix tracer directly and then exports the span data into a dataframe.
-Phoenix is then loaded on that OpenInference span dataframe.&#x20;
+Phoenix is then loaded on that OpenInference span dataframe.

 ### Exporting Spans to Notebook

-In development, you may want to go from a collection of span data in Phoenix that has been streaming into the application, back to a Notebook to run Evals or analysis.&#x20;
+In development, you may want to go from a collection of span data in Phoenix that has been streaming into the application, back to a Notebook to run Evals or analysis.

 ```python